EMG classification (CatBoost)¶

 - Right two columns: live EMG signal viewer.

-- Left column, top to bottom: process launchers (EMG generator, VHI), recording controls, pipeline panel, filter panel, session manager.
+- Left column, top to bottom: logo, EMG-generator launcher, recording controls, feature selector, session manager, pipeline panel, output-filter panel, prediction label.

 Click Launch on EMG Generator → synthetic 8-channel signal flows.
-Click Launch on VHI Hand → 3D hand window opens (if VHI is installed).
+If you started VHI separately, the predicted pose drives its 3D hand.

 The walkthrough¶